JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 ##### Alternative

-If you mean to slice, define an explicit operations to do so.
+If you mean to slice, define an explicit operation to do so.
 This saves readers from confusion.
 For example: